-Dr. Ofen investigates structural and functional brain development across a wide age range of typically developing children and adults.
+Dr. Ofen is the Director of the Cognitive and Brain Development Laboratory and with her program of research she investigates structural and functional brain development across a wide age range of typically developing children and adults.
 Using tests of cognitive abilities combined with neuroimaging techniques, Dr. Ofen probes how brain structure and function shape human cognitive functioning across development.
 She focuses on individual differences as expressed through behavior and biological measures (e.g., brain measures, genetic polymorphism).
 In particular, she has worked to explore the structure and function of the hippocampus, a crucial brain structure for learning and memory that is altered in a number of psychiatric disorders with a neurodevelopmental basis.
-She is also using cutting edge methodology to investigate the neuronal activity that supports memory in pediatric epilepsy patients, and extending her research of typical developing children to study atypical populations (such as individuals prematurely born).
-Dr. Ofen is also interested in exploring how new insights gained from developmental cognitive neuroscience can result in practical implication in education.
+In identifying neural correlated of memory development using functional neuroimaging she is using cutting edge methodology to investigate the neuronal activity that supports memory in typically and atypically developing populations (including pediatric epilepsy and preterm born children).
+More broadly Dr. Ofen has written about, and is interested in exploring how new insights gained from developmental cognitive neuroscience may have practical implication in education settings.

-Other projects that Dr. Ofen conducted in the past focused on brain mechanism for cognitive control (such as those involved in deception) and the integration of cognitive control and memory.
-Dr. Ofen worked with the world's top researches in the fields of cognitive neuroscience and memory, at MIT, Stanford University, Harvard University, the Weizmann Institute of Science, and Haifa University.
-In her PhD work, thesis titled: "Cognitive Skill Learning: How Repetition Determines Acquisition" (with Yadin Dudai, and Avi Karni) she studied ways to cenhance learning by addressing key elements of the practice experience.
-For example, she found that spacing the same amount of practice over a few days results not only in better learning of the specific task but also in improvemnets of related aspects that were not part of the training.
+Dr. Ofen studied with the world's top researches in the fields of cognitive neuroscience and memory, at MIT, Stanford University, Harvard University, the Weizmann Institute of Science, and Haifa University.
+In her PhD work, thesis titled: "Cognitive Skill Learning: How Repetition Determines Acquisition" (with Yadin Dudai, and Avi Karni) she studied ways to enhance learning by addressing key elements of the practice experience.
+For example, she found that spacing the same amount of practice over a few days results not only in better learning of the specific task but also in improvements of related aspects that were not part of the training.

-Dr. Ofen serves as grant reviewer for the National Science Foundation and in 2014 she has been selected as a Kavli Frontiers of Science Fellow by the National Academy of Science.
+Dr. Ofen provides extensive service to professional societies and participates in peer-review of reviewing of grants and scientific manuscripts.
+In 2014 she has been selected as a Kavli Frontiers of Science Fellow by the National Academy of Science.

 Ph.D., Weizmann Institute of Science, Israel (2004)